LaxmiBVN/Assignment-4/REST.md

 * **Description:**

-     The html file is opened and the operands and operators are inputed into the respective text fields.
+     The URL 54.244.41.255:5000 is clicked and the operands and operators are inputed into the respective text fields.
 When the submit button is pressed, the result of the corresponding operation is returned.

 **Currency Convertor API**
 ----